akobaz/libkes/README.md

 The library implements the following solver methods:

 * Bisection method (a.k.a. binary search, interval halving)
+* Danby-Burkardt methods of order 4 & 5 (improved N-R with quartic and quintic convergence rate)
 * Fixed-point iteration
+* Halley's method (improved N-R with cubic convergence rate)
+* Laguerre-Conway method
 * Newton-Raphson method
-* Halley's method (improved N-R with cubic convergence)
+* Secant method
-* Danby-Burkardt methods of order 4 & 5 (improved convergence rate)

 Installation
 ------------

 Simply run the included Makefiles.
 There are two of them that let you choose to compile either a *static* or a *shared* version of the library.
 Your compiler must support C99 mode compilation (tested with gcc version 4.8.3).

 Examples: